SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 the new ``Barcode.qrCode`` and its string value.
-Constants and variables of type ``Barcode`` can store either a ``.upc`` or a ``.qrCode`` (together with their associated values), but they can only store one of them at any given time.
+Constants and variables of type ``Barcode`` can store either a ``.upc`` or a ``.qrCode`` (together with their associated values), but they can store only one of them at any given time.

-The different barcode types can be checked using a switch statement, as before.
+You can check the different barcode types using a switch statement, similar to the example in :ref:`Enumerations_MatchingEnumerationValuesWithASwitchStatement`.
-This time, however, the associated values can be extracted as part of the switch statement.
+This time, however,
+the associated values are extracted as part of the switch statement.
 You extract each associated value as a constant (with the ``let`` prefix) or a variable (with the ``var`` prefix) for use within the ``switch`` case's body: